AdityaP700/Tokaroo/README.md

 Tokaroo is an advanced, lightweight AI evaluation engineering toolkit designed to diagnose, explain, and automatically heal Retrieval-Augmented Generation (RAG) pipelines.

 Instead of just counting tokens, Tokaroo acts as an **X-Ray for your prompt context**, simulating how chunks are semantically embedded, cross-encoded, positioned, and ultimately processed by LLMs.
+It features a **Cinematic 3D Semantic Network UI** and an asynchronous benchmarking pipeline to visualize and test your retrieval strategies in real-time.
 It exposes complex cognitive failures like:
 - **Lost-in-the-Middle Attention Decay**: The model ignores valid data because of where it was placed.
 - **Semantic Mismatch & Hallucination Risks**: The vector DB loved the chunk (high semantic score), but it lacks actual lexical grounding (keywords), leading to false confidence.
 - **Noisy Context Usage**: Irrelevant chunks taking up valuable cognitive attention.